albab/lintmaestro/README.md

 I like this setup a lot because you can create additional tasks for pretty much anything and it's a safe alternative from the "tab hell" I've been experiencing with collaborative Makefiles.

-First make sure you have npm installed install the packages with:
+First make sure you have npm installed and then install the packages with:
 ```
 npm install
 ```